Our experts will run, manage, and perfect your SIEM, while you retain total ownership.

 Monitoring is a critical element of SIEM.
 The tools may be continuously populating with massive amounts of data, but how to know which events are actionable?
 It's a combination of automation and human analyst "eyes on glass."

 Correlation is a technique for configuring rules that seek unique relationships between the events being recorded by a SIEM product.
-With enough useful sources of data being collected from end points, an attack taking place go unnoticed if it uses seemingly innocuous requests or network connections.
-But by using automated means of correlating several of these events that together comprise a real attack signature, detection can be rapid.
+Even with enough useful sources of data being collected from endpoints, an attack can go unnoticed if it uses seemingly innocuous requests or network connections.
+Detection can be rapid by using automated means of correlating several events together that comprise a real attack signature.

 These confirmed incidents can be handled by a human analyst, or via an orchestrated means, such as a SOAR product.